BayNode/baynode.github.com/_posts/2012-06-07-your-filename.md

 # Hi #

 Now is the time for all good men to come to the aid of their country.
 This is just a regular paragraph.
+This is [an example](http://example.com/ "Title") inline link.

 *****

 The quick brown fox jumped over the lazy dog's back.

 ## Hey there